-As of December 31, 2020, assets under management in our multi-strategy funds totaled approximately \$10.5 billion, or 29% of our total assets under management.
-These funds seek to consistently generate strong risk-adjusted returns across market cycles while protecting investor capital.
-We aim to achieve these objectives by investing in high-conviction investment ideas across asset classes, regions and strategies, with a primary focus on opportunities where return drivers are less sensitive to market direction.
+As of December 31, 2021, Assets Under Management in our multi-strategy funds totaled approximately \$11.1 billion, or 29% of our total Assets Under Management.
+These funds seek to consistently generate strong risk-adjusted returns across market cycles with a focus on risk management and capital preservation.
+We aim to achieve these objectives by investing in high-conviction investment ideas across asset classes, regions and strategies, with a primary focus on idiosyncratic opportunities where return drivers are less sensitive to direction of broader financial markets.
+Our investment strategy seeks to benefit from flexible and dynamic capital allocations to the most attractive individual investment opportunities.
 Sculptor's investment process combines expert bottom-up fundamental analysis, a dynamic approach to portfolio construction, and a sophisticated and fully integrated risk management effort.
 The primary investment strategies we employ in our multi-strategy funds include the following: